Counter Surveillance Gear Explained

 Audio jammers generate a random masking sound that desensitizes microphones in the area, rendering them completely unable to record.
 Audio jammers are effective against any wiretapping device with a microphone as a major component, including tape recorders, RF transmitters, hardwired microphones, and shotgun microphones.

-Noise generators are designed to create ambient noise that will overshadow a conversation, just in case there's a covert listening device around.
+Noise generators create ambient noise that will overshadow a conversation, just in case there's a covert listening device around.
 Unlike audio jammers, they do not have any direct effect on the microphone itself.

 What Does A Full "Bug Sweep" Entail?